Want to be a Leader?

 SHARING TODAY’S VISION

 As international firms grew into global enterprises, the employees of American-based firms reflect this diversity.
-By 2000, almost half the participants attending management development sessions at a US-based pharmaceutical were employees of international origin who spoke English as a second or third language.
+By 2000, almost half the participants attending my management development sessions at several US-based pharmaceutical companies were employees of international origin who spoke English as a second or third language.
 New cultures, mores and relationships continue to be openly discussed as employees share their personal stories.

-The power of on-going change, the need to stay current and the value of being connected beyond an immediate work team are prominent concerns to today’s middle-manager.
+The power of on-going change, the need to stay current and the value of being connected beyond an immediate work team are prominent concerns of today’s middle-manager.
 Amid the diversity of the new American population and workforce since the 1980’s, it is important to note that there is a unifying theme among those in a middle-management role: they are more insistent when to comes to quality of life issues.
-Gen X, as well as ‘high potential’ employees express a more urgent demand for a balanced work and home life.
+Young ‘high potential’ employees, from Gen X’ers to Millennials, accept that while work/life cannot be balanced they demand the opportunity to embrace quality experiences and self-fulfillment.

 Speakers for this group challenge the viability of an American economy based as a Service Industry rather than manufacturing and product development.
 Resisting increased government support programs, these groups demand the creation of jobs that enable workers to become self-sufficient and regain personal pride.